 - the printed money isn't going into our pockets.
 It's being used for unknown things such as bailing out high-valued companies that mis-managed their finances.

-In Bitcoin, it has a predictable issuance schedule of new bitcoin coming into circulation.
-The issuance cuts in half every 4 years.
-There has been 3 quantitative hardening events so far, one in 2012, 2016 and 2020.
-The 2020 halving, reduced the issuance from 12.5 bitcoin per 10 minutes to 6.25.
+In contrast, Bitcoin has a predictable issuance schedule of new bitcoin coming into circulation.
+The issuance amount cuts in half every 4 years and they are called halving events (also known as quantitative hardening).
+There has been 3 halving events so far, one in 2012, 2016 and 2020.
+The 2020 halving reduced the issuance from 12.5 bitcoin per 10 minutes to 6.25.
+The next halving event will cut the issuance amount by half again and continues this schedule for the next 100+ years.

 Many people don't see Bitcoin as an investment, they use it as a long-term savings technology to store generational wealth.